ShaoZhang0115/claude-code-proxy/README.md

-This is bug fix version and only for self-use.
+This is a bug-fix version and only for self-use.

 ```bash